lancedolan/synacore-weather/README.md

 # synacore-weather

-This is a single-page demo app written to demonstrate my coding style and engineering proficiency to Synacore in July.
+This is a single-page demo app written to demonstrate my coding style and engineering proficiency to Synacore in 2016.

 **Finished Solution Available At:** http://www.freelance-webs.com/weather